egesarac/egesarac.github.io/_pages/about.md

 # News

+<span style="color:gray">Sep '24.</span> I am attending [AVM 2024](https://avm2024.informatik.uni-freiburg.de/) to present our work on the safety and liveness of quantitative properties and automata.
+Come say hi!

 <span style="color:gray">Jun '24.</span> Our paper *Approximate Distributed Monitoring under Partial Synchrony: Balancing Speed and Accuracy* is accepted for publication at RV 2024.

 <span style="color:gray">Jun '24.</span> I am visiting the [DEVINE team](https://devine.inria.fr/) to talk about our work on the safety and liveness of quantitative properties and automata.
 Many thanks to [Ocan Sankur](https://people.irisa.fr/Ocan.Sankur/) for the invitation!